davidbrum25/modinfinite/README.md

 <p align="center">
   <strong>A versatile, infinite digital canvas for your ideas.
 Create moodboards, brainstorm, organize thoughts, and now, craft the perfect AI prompts.</strong>
 </p>

 ---

+## ✨ What's New in Version 0.8.6

+This update brings several new features and improvements to enhance your creative workflow.

+* **🎨 Enhanced Theming:** Enjoy a more robust color management system that allows for per-project color palettes.
+* **✒️ Google Fonts Integration:** Added a variety of new fonts from Google Fonts to bring your ideas to life.
+* **🖱️ Improved Tab Management:** Tabs are now scrollable, allowing you to work with a large number of projects seamlessly.
+* **⚪ New "Circle" Tool:** A new tool to draw circles on the canvas.
+* ** Improved Paste Functionality:** Prevents pasting the same content multiple times.
+* **⭐ GitHub Link:** Added a link to the project's GitHub repository for easy access to the source code and documentation.

+---